The port is right in the center. The colossal Venetian Fortress will greet you on one side and fine beaches on the left.

 You can start walking at the Porta Guora, also called the Great Gate, at the entrance to Antistaseos Street.
 The gate represents the only remaining part of the ancient fortified wall of the town of Rethymnon.
 Continuing down Antistaseos St., which is also known as Mikri Agora (Small Market), you will find the church of Aghios.

-A Little Train tour also starts at the same spot and also runs every hour from 10 am and is 7 Euro.
+A Little Train tour start at the harbor and runs every hour from 10 am and is 7 Euro.
 Duration 30 minutes.
 This train covers the narrow streets of old town.

 Rethymnon is the capital of the Prefecture of the same name and it is built between two other large cities of Crete.
 In the east is Iraklion (80 km) and to the west is Hania (60 km).
 It lies along the north coast, having to the east one of the largest sand beaches in Crete (12 km) and to the west a rocky coastline that ends up to another large sand beach after 10 km.